-One of the most fascinating things in the Perth Mint is the Australia Kangaroo One Tonne Gold Coin, which is the largest and most valuable coin in the world.
+Don’t miss the Australian Kangaroo One-Tonne Gold Coin – the largest and most valuable coin in the world.

-If you’re on a budget this is one of the best cheap things to do in Perth.
+If you’re on a budget this is one of the top free things to do in Perth.

-This great cycling trail includes many informative signs about native fauna, flora and history of the area!
+This great cycling trail includes many informative signs about native fauna, flora and the history of the area.

-The trail includes many highlights such as the Marmion Marine Park, Burns Beach and Hillarys Boat Harbour.
+The highlights include the Marmion Marine Park, Burns Beach and Hillarys Boat Harbour.

-The Marmion Marine Park is a great area for snorkeling while Hillarys Boat Harbour is known for its cafes, family friendly swimming beach and shops.
-The Burns Beach interlaces a stunning natural coastline and coastal views.
+The Marmion Marine Park is a great area for snorkelling while Hillarys is known for its cafes, family-friendly swimming beach and shops.

-If you don’t have your own bike, you can rent a bike in Scarborough which is approximately 6 km south of Marmion.
+If you don’t have your own bike, you can rent one in Scarborough.

 The South Perth Foreshore is also a great spot to ride your bike around, and has great views of the city.